 |Swarthmore College||Member of the Project Pericles group of colleges||Swarthmore, PA|

-|Vassar College||The Undergraduate Research Summer Institute||Poughkeepsie, NY|
+|Vassar College||Has an Undergraduate Research Summer Institute||Poughkeepsie, NY|

-|Wellesley College||Highest-ranked liberal arts college for women in U.S. News & World Report||Wellesley, MA|
+|Wellesley College||Ranked #3 among liberal arts colleges by U.S. News & World Report for 2017||Wellesley, MA|

 Students who want to attend small colleges can find many schools that have few students but still offer a plethora of educational opportunities.